Description:

 e.g. DateTime.Today.AddDays(14).ToString()

-• Save the process definition, create a new instance, and execute.
+- Save the process definition, create a new instance, and then execute it.
 Render the process instance.
-Click on the process step to view its properties.
-The step should evaluate the expression and return TRUE or FALSE to the variable configured.
+Click the process step to view its properties.
+The step should evaluate the expression and return “True” or “False” to the variable or global, as configured.

 Definition Sample: